 - 5. A system for communicating with employees on occupational health and safety matters, including provisions designed to encourage reporting of hazards without fear of reprisal. - 6.
-A system for ensuring that employees comply with safe and healthy work practices. - 7.
+A system for ensuring that employees comply with safe and healthy work practices. - A workplace violence prevention plan.5 A workplace violence prevention plan 7. must include identification of the names or job titles of the persons responsible; effective procedures for identifying, evaluating, and correcting workplace violence hazards; methods to coordinate with other employers where applicable (e.g. subcontractors with employees on site); effective procedures to accept and respond to reports of workplace violence; effective procedures to ensure compliance; procedures to communicate with employees about workplace violence; effective procedures to ensure compliance; procedures to communicate with employees about workplace violence; effective procedures to respond to actual or potential workplace violence emergencies; procedures to train employees; procedures for inspections to identify unsafe conditions and practices; procedures for post incident response and investigation; and procedures to review the effectiveness of the plan.
+Employers must provide effective training on the plan and maintain logs regarding violent incidents at the workplace.
+See subsection (d) below on Cal/OSHA Guidelines for Workplace Security. - 8.
 Methods and/or procedures for correcting unsafe or unhealthy conditions, work practices and work procedures in a timely manner based on the severity of the hazard when observed or discovered.
 When an imminent hazard exists which cannot be immediately abated without endangering employee(s) and/or property, the employer must remove all exposed personnel from the area except those necessary to correct the existing condition.
-Employees necessary to correct the hazardous condition shall be provided the necessary safeguards.
+Employees necessary to correct the hazardous condition shall be provided with the necessary safeguards.